Joint Polar Satellite System: Ball Aerospace

 Ball Aerospace & Technologies Corp.
 (BATC) of Boulder, CO is the spacecraft contractor for both the JPSS-1 satellite and the Ozone instrument (OMPS) on the JPSS program and NPP.

 Northrop Grumman

-Northrop Grumman Innovation Systems of Dulles, VA, was selected to build the JPSS-2 spacecraft.
+Northrop Grumman Innovation Systems of Dulles, VA, was selected to build the JPSS-2, JPSS-3, and JPSS-4 spacecraft.

 Northrop Grumman Aerospace Systems (NGAS), of Azusa, CA is the developer and builder for the Advanced Technology Microwave Sounder (ATMS), a legacy instrument previously flown on the NPP mission.

 Northrop Grumman Aerospace Systems (NGAS) of Redondo Beach, CA is the developer and builder for the Clouds and Earth's Radiant Energy System (CERES), a legacy instrument previously flown on the NASA Earth Observation System (EOS) satellites.

 Raytheon Company

 Raytheon Intelligence and Information Systems (IIS) of Aurora, CO is the prime contractor for the JPSS Common Ground System (CGS), whose major components necessary for operation of the NPP spacecraft have been delivered.
 Interface Data Processing Systems (IDPS) have been installed at two U.S. government processing facilities, known as weather centrals.

 Raytheon Space and Airborne Systems (SAS) of El Segundo, CA is the developer and builder for the Visible Infrared Imaging Radiometer Suite (VIIRS).